-When immersed in Nirvikalpa Samadhi, absolutely all thoughts disappear in a person, and his consciousness becomes crystal clear.
-However, to achieve such a state is given only to a few – to those who gave all their energy and all their strength, and also refused a lot to achieve this result.
-Being in Nirvikalpa Samadhi, a person feels that his heart has become truly boundless.
+When immersed in Nirvikalpa Samadhi, a person’s thoughts disappear regarding external activity, and his consciousness becomes crystal clear.
+However, to achieve such a state is given only to a few – to those who gave all their energy and strength and refused a lot to accomplish this.
+In Nirvikalpa Samadhi, one feels his heart has become genuinely boundless, like a winged bird.

-A yogi is capable of staying in this state for several hours to several days.
-When he returns to the physical world, he may even forget who he is, and performing his usual daily duties will cause him quite great difficulties.
-However, after a while, the state of mind returns to normal and the person can continue to live a worldly life.
-However, with continued practice, over time one will be able to come down from Nirvikalpa Samadhi and immediately return to normal functioning.
+A yogi can stay in this state for several hours to several days.
+When he returns to the physical world, he may forget who he is, and performing his usual daily duties will cause him great difficulties.
+After a while, the state of mind returns to normal, and the person can continue living a worldly life.
+With continued practice, over time, coming down from Nirvikalpa Samadhi and immediately returning to normal functioning is not difficult.

 In the distant past, some spiritual masters attained Nirvikalpa Samadhi and never came down.
-They remained in their highest samadhi and found it impossible to re-enter the atmosphere of the world and work like ordinary people.
-While one is in that state of consciousness one cannot work in the world; it’s just impossible.
+They remained in their highest samadhi and found it impossible to re-enter the world’s atmosphere and work like ordinary people.
+While in that state of consciousness, one cannot work in the world; it’s just impossible.

-When one enters Nirvikalpa samadhi, one usually does not want to come back into the world.
+When one enters Nirvikalpa samadhi, one usually does not want to return to the world.
 If you stay there for eighteen or twenty-one days, there is a good chance the soul will leave your body.
 But there is divine providence.
-If the Supreme [God] wants a certain soul to work here on earth, then even after twenty-one or twenty-two days the Supreme takes that person into another channel of dynamic divine consciousness and lets him return to the earthly plane to be there to act.
+Suppose the Supreme [God] wants a particular soul to work here on earth, even after twenty-one or twenty-two days.
+In that case, the Supreme takes that person into another channel of dynamic divine consciousness and lets him return to the earthly plane to be there to act.

 There are two types of Nirvikalpa Samadhi:

-- Nirvitarka Samadhi– In one, the person who finds God through knowledge (jnana) sees the whole world within himself, as a movement of thoughts, as a way of being, of his own existence.
-So, he sees Brahma, who rests in Brahman (Svarupa Visranti), sees the universe in itself as a thought of his own (Sankalpa).
+- Nirvitarka Samadhi– In one, the person who finds God through knowledge (jnana) sees the whole world within himself as a movement of thoughts, a way of being, of his existence.
+So, he sees Brahma, who rests in Brahman (Svarupa Visranti), and sees the universe in itself as a thought of his own (Sankalpa).
 The Jnana Yogi experiences the same.
 It is the highest state of self-realization, the state of Krishna and Dattatreya, Shri Shankara, Jnaandeva, and others.
-In this state, a person sees himself in all beings and all beings also in himself, whoever practices himself in devotion and looks at everything indifferently.
-The person who has not yet achieved self-realization, as a result of his ignorance (Avidya), sees the world as something external, different and separate.
+In this state, a person sees himself in all beings and all beings also in himself; whoever implies ascetic practices devotion and looks at everything indifferently.
+The person who has not yet achieved self-realization due to his ignorance (Avidya) sees the world as something external, different and separate.

-Underlying all of these names and forms is a living, universal force or intelligence that is without form.
-Meditating on them is an elementary method of meditation without forms, which will lead to the experience of absolute knowledge without attributes (nirguna), to God without form (nirakara).
+Underlying all these names and forms is a living, universal force or intelligence without condition.
+Meditating on them is an elementary method of meditation without forms, leading to the experience of absolute knowledge without attributes (Nirguna)and God without form (Nirakara).

 How to achieve Nirvikalpa Samadhi?

-Meditation exercise based on various god-realized sages of the past,
+Meditation exercises based on various god-realized sages of the past,

-With all these methods, the concentrated consciousness no longer knows any thought of certain forms, but slowly begins to sink into the sea of peace, to free itself from its various forms of content and to become more subtle.
+- With all these methods, the whole consciousness no longer knows any thought of certain forms but slowly begins to sink into the sea of peace to free itself from its various forms of content and become more subtle.